rheanes/WikipediaWebCrawler/README.md

 My starting page was the Computer science wikipedia page.
 The goal of th project was to extract the most important computer science topics.
 To process my data, I removed all leftover html elements, removed all stopwords from the NLTK stopwords library, tokenized my words, stemmed my words, and removed punctuation.

+In order to run the spider, the following line should be typed in the command prompt: scrapy crawl -spidername- -O CSWiki1000.json

 -setting.py contains the setting that I used for my Web crawler.